2022 annexation referendums in Russian-occupied Ukraine: Zaporizhzhia Oblast

-The Russian military occupation of Zaporizhzhia Oblast began on 27 February 2022, when the port city of Berdiansk was captured by the Russian military after a three-day battle.
+The Russian military occupation of parts of Zaporizhzhia Oblast began on 27 February 2022, when the port city of Berdiansk was captured by the Russian military after a three-day battle.

-In July 2022, Yevhen Balytskyi, the Russian-installed Mayor of Melitopol and the head of the military-civilian administration of the oblast, signed an order for the Central Election Commission of Zaporizhzhia to begin investigating the possibility of a referendum for the region to join the Russian Federation.

-On 8 August 2022, he signed an order on the preparation of the organization of the referendum.
-This decision was unanimously supported by 1500 delegates of the forum of the movement "We are Together with Russia", which was held on the same day in Melitopol.
-This was endorsed by the military-civilian administration.
-The date of the referendum on the entry of the Zaporizhzhia region into Russia will be determined "as soon as its security and freedom of expression are guaranteed," Vladimir Rogov, a member of the main council of the regional administration, told the media.
+In July 2022, Yevhen Balytskyi, the Russian-installed Mayor of Melitopol and the head of the Zaporizhzhia Oblast Military–Civilian Administration, signed an order for the Central Election Commission of Zaporizhzhia to begin investigating the possibility of a referendum for the region to join the Russian Federation.
+The date of the referendum on the entry of the Zaporizhzhia region into Russia will be determined "as soon as its security and freedom of expression are guaranteed," Vladimir Rogov, a member of the Russian-installed main council of the regional administration, told the media.

 On 11 August 2022, authorities in the occupied region expressed their desire to hold the referendum on 11 September 2022.
 On 26 August 2022, the Electoral Commission for the preparation of a referendum in the Zaporizhzhia Oblast began work.